filipleple/audiosync/docs.md

 ---

 ## 10. GUI — `PluginEditor`

+> **This section describes the v1.4 UI and is outdated.** The UI was completely redesigned
+> into a dark-themed 4-card layout (header, signal, delay sync, diagnostics).
+See
+> `ui_redesign.md` for the new layout specification.
+The absolute-pixel layout described
+> below no longer exists in `PluginEditor.cpp`.

 `NewProjectAudioProcessorEditor` extends `juce::AudioProcessorEditor` and `juce::Timer`.
 The editor window is fixed at **400 × 300 pixels**.